groupninemedia/modular_strong_params/README.md

 This is `StrongParameters` from Ruby on Rails, just... without ActionController.
 It was literally copied from [the source](https://github.com/rails/rails/blob/master/actionpack/lib/action_controller/metal/strong_parameters.rb) and reorganized so it can be used as module.

+Error classes are now namespaced with `StrongParameters::Error`.
+Other explicit references to ActionController have been removed.
+Please get in touch if anything lingers.

 ## Installation

 In your gemfile: